jecisc/Chanel/resources/doc/documentation.md

 | `x assert: y equals: false` | `x deny: y` |
 | `x deny: y equals: false` | `x assert: y` |

+*Conditions for the cleanings to by applied:*
+- Only subclasses of TestCase are cleaned.
+- Does not clean the traits in the packages.
+- A pattern from the list above match.

+*Warnings:*
-> The danger of this cleaning happens on projects working in Pharo < 7.
+The danger of this cleaning happens on projects working in Pharo < 7.
 Some of this new assertions were introduced in Pharo 7.

 ### Clean protocols

 Channel do multiple cleanings in protocols.

 * Channel ensures that some methods are in the right protocol.
 For example, `#initialize` should be in `#initialization`.

-Find more in `Chanel methodsInSpecificProtocolMap` and `Chanel testMethodsInSpecificProtocolMap`.
+*Conditions for the cleanings to by applied:*
+- Cleaned methods should not be extensions.
+- Can be applied on instance and class side of traits and classes.
+- The method selector need to be present in  `ChanelProtocolsCleaner methodsInSpecificProtocolMap`.

+* Channel ensures that some test case methods are in the right protocol.
+For example, `#setUp` should be in `#running`.

+*Conditions for the cleanings to by applied:*
+- Cleaned methods needs to be in a subclass of TestCase.
+- Cleaned methods should not be extensions.
+- Can be applied on instance and class side.
+- The method selector need to be present in  `ChanelProtocolsCleaner testMethodsInSpecificProtocolMap`.

+* Chanel ensure that tests are in a protocol starting with `test`.

+*Conditions for the cleanings to by applied:*
+- Cleaned methods needs to be in a subclass of TestCase.
+- Cleaned methods should not be extensions.
+- The method should have no argument and start with `test` or `should`.
+- The protocol of the method does not start with `test`.

 * Chanel updates some protocols to follow convensions.
 For examplee it updates `#initialize-release` to `#initialize`.
-Find more in `Chanel protocolsToCleanMap`.
+Find more in `ChanelProtocolsCleaner protocolsToCleanMap`.

+*Conditions for the cleanings to by applied:*
+- Cleaned methods should not be extensions.
+- Can be applied on instance and class side of traits and classes.
+- The method protocol need to be present in  `ChanelProtocolsCleaner protocolsToCleanMap`.

+*Warnings:*
-> This cleaning should not have any counter indication.
+This cleaning should not have any counter indication.

 ### Conditional simplifications